annoushqa-bobde/portfolio/README.md

-# Portfolio of Code Projects
+# Portfolio of my Coding Projects

 Welcome to my portfolio repository!
-This collection showcases various data analysis and statistical modeling projects that I have completed using Python and Jupyter Notebooks.
+This collection showcases various data analysis and statistical modeling projects that I have completed using Python, Google COLAB and Jupyter Notebooks.
 Each project demonstrates my skills in quantitative analysis, econometrics, and data visualization.

 ## Repository Contents